If you’ve ever wondered, Can veganism help with stress? You’re not alone. We get asked this a lot these days.

 Although omega-3 is usually found in fish and shellfish, there are some fantastic sources for those who enjoy a plant-based diet.
 If you are looking to incorporate more of the good fatty acids into your diet to help improve your mood and stress levels, try chia seeds, cauliflower, hemp seeds and purslane.

 Supplementation is also an option.
-Get a good vegan DHA/EPA supplement and you can take anywhere between 250 mg to 3,000 mg per day.
+Get a good vegan DHA/EPA supplement (see link above) and you can take anywhere between 250 mg to 3,000 mg per day.

-For more information on meeting your daily requirements, you can check out our guide to vegan nutrition here.
+For more information on meeting your daily requirements, you can check out our nutrition guide for vegans.

 Eating disorders are a common form of mental illness and some have argued that people in recovery should not adopt a vegan diet as it can be a way of restricting food.